afonsomatos/haskell/Readme.md

 [CIS 194 course (Spring 3013)](http://www.seas.upenn.edu/~cis194/spring13/)

 - This is the most recommended course out there.
-The note lectures are small and the exercises are of the best.
+The lecture notes are small and the exercises are some of the best.
 I recommend to do this course with a mentor.

 [20 Intermediate Haskell Exercises] (http://blog.tmorris.net/posts/20-intermediate-haskell-exercises/)

-- These are some very good exercises to do once you think you have figure out typeclasses.
+- These are some very good exercises to do once you think you have figured out typeclasses.
 Basically, you'll have to write functions based on their types.

 [Project Euler](https://projecteuler.net/)

 - Do a lot of these too.
 As a beginner, you'll probably be capable of solving the first 10.
-If you have solved these previously in another language, try writing it in your own without looking to what you had done (and then compare).
+If you have already solved these in another language, try writing them without looking at your previous work.

 ## 2. Projects